ffund/digitaldivide/README.md

 iperf -c server -w 400k -t 30 -i 5 -r
 ```

 to measure the throughput in each direction.
 The first report will be for uplink rate, and the second report will be for downlink rate.
+You should compare these numbers (and the `ping` results) to the output of the Python script for the household, and make sure that the link characteristics are approximately the same.

 ### Using ATC to model the specified household's netowork characteristics